SAP/cf-nodejs-logging-support/README.md

 Redeploy your app after setting up the environment variable.

 ##### 3 Attaching JWTs to requests
 Provide the created JWTs via a header field named 'SAP-LOG-LEVEL'.
-The logging level will be set to the provided level for the request (and also corresponding custom log messages).
+The logging level threshold will be set to the provided level for the request (and also corresponding custom log messages).

-Note: If the provided JWT cannot be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level.
+Note: If the provided JWT cannot be verified, is expired or contains an invalid logging level, the library ignores it and uses the global logging level threshold.

-If you want to use another header name for the JWT, you can specify it via an enviroment variable:
+If you want to use another header name for the JWT, you can specify it using an enviroment variable:
 ```
 DYN_LOG_HEADER: MY-HEADER-FIELD
 ```

-#### Change log level within request handler
+#### Change logging level threshold within request handlers
 You can also change the log level for all requests of a specific request handler by calling:
 ```js
 req.setDynamicLoggingLevel("verbose");